ClarkMcGrew/edep-sim/README.md

 ## Working with the source distribution

-Most people will probably use `edep-sim` after it's already been installed (check your local guide).
+It's quite possible that you are working in an environment where `edep-sim` has already been installed (check with your local expert).
 However, if you are installing it from source, you need to run the local setup and then build it.
 Assuming you've already cloned it from someplace and have the source directories, then `source` the setup script in the top level directory to define some simple aliases and define necessary environment variables.
 The only explicitly external requirements are that GEANT and ROOT must be available (and found by cmake).
-The setup script will make sure that root and GEANT can be located (using `thisroot.sh` and `geant4.sh`).
+The setup script will make sure that they can be located (using `thisroot.sh` and `geant4.sh`).

 ```bash
 . setup.sh